OctopusDeploy/People/Data-Engineering/L3-Senior-Data-Engineer.md

 ## 🏆 Stakeholder Success

-- I ship ideas from conception to production.
+- I ship ideas from conception to production of high quality.
 - I advocate for stakeholder needs and motivations.
 - I decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
-- I build requirements and technical recommendations based on the real needs of stakeholders.
+- I build requirements and technical recommendations based on the real needs of stakeholders, that are verifiably accurate and reliable.

 <details>
 <summary>Examples</summary>